-RyR2 were incorporated into artificial lipid bilayers formed from phosphatidylethanolamine (PE) and phosphatidylcholine (PC) (8:2 wt/wt; Avanti Polar Lipids, Alabaster, AL) in n-decane (50 mg/ml; ICN Biomedicals, Irvine, CA).
-The lipid mixture was applied across a 100 μm diameter hole in a delrin cup separating cis and trans baths.
-SR vesicles were added to the cis bath which was stirred until single channel currents indicated the fusion of a SR vesicle with the bilayer.
+Single-Channel Recording.
+RyR2 were incorporated into artificial lipid bilayers formed from phosphatidylethanolamine (PE) and phosphatidylcholine (8:2 wt/wt; Avanti Polar Lipids, Alabaster, AL) in n-decane (50 mg/ml; ICN Biomedicals, Irvine, CA).
+The lipid mixture was applied across a 100-μm-diameter hole in a delrin cup separating cis and trans baths.
+SR vesicles were added to the cis bath, which was stirred until single channel currents indicated the fusion of an SR vesicle with the bilayer.
 SR vesicles fuse with the bilayer such that the cytoplasmic domain of RyR2 faces the cis bath (Laver et al., 1995).
-During stirring, the cis (cytoplasmic) bath contained 250 mM Cs+ (230 mM CsCH3O3S, 20 mM CsCl) obtained from Sigma- Aldrich (St. Louis, MO)+ 1.0 mM CaCl2 obtained from BDH Chemicals (VWR, Radnor, PA).
-The trans (SR luminal) bath contained 50 mM Cs+ (30 mM CsCH3O3S, 20 mM CsCl) + either 0.1 mM CaCl2 or 1 mM CaCl2.
-When ion channels were detected in the bilayer, the trans [Cs+] was raised to 250 mM by 50 μl aliquot addition of 4M CsCH3O3S.
-For single channel recording, the cis solution near the lipid bilayer was replaced by recording solutions flowing from a tube, which was connected via a micro manifold to eight independently controlled syringe pumps.
+During stirring, the cis (cytoplasmic) bath contained 250 mM Cs+ (230 mM CsCH3O3S, 20 mM CsCl) obtained from Sigma Aldrich (St. Louis, MO) + 1.0 mM CaCl2 obtained from BDH Chemicals (VWR, Radnor, PA).
+The trans (SR luminal) bath contained 50 mM Cs (30 mM CsCH3O3S, 20 mM CsCl) + either 0.1 mM CaCl2 or 1 mM CaCl2.
+When ion channels were detected in the bilayer, the trans [Cs+] was raised to 250 mM by 50 μl aliquot addition of 4 M CsCH3O3S.
+For single-channel recording, the cis solution near the lipid bilayer was replaced by recording solutions flowing from a tube, which was connected via a micromanifold to eight independently controlled syringe pumps.
 This local perfusion system allowed exposure of RyR2 to multiple serial bathing conditions while simultaneously measuring RyR2 activity (Laver, 2001).
-All solutions were pH buffered using 10 mM TES (Ntris [hydroxymethyl] methyl-2 aminoethanesulfonic acid) and titrated to pH 7.4 using CsOH (ICN Biomedicals, Irvine, CA).
-Cytoplasmic recording solutions were buffered to a redox potential of -232 mV with glutathione disulfide (GSSG; 0.2 mM) and glutathione (GSH; 4 mM), and luminal solutions were buffered to a redox potential of -180 mV with GSSG (3 mM) and GSH (2 mM), which both obtained from MP Biomedicals (Irvine, CA).
-A Ca2+ electrode (Radiometer, Brea, CA) was used to determine the purity of Ca2+ buffers and Ca2+ stock solutions as well as free $[Ca^{2+}] > 100 \text{ nM}$.
-Free Ca^{2+} was titrated with $CaCl_2$ and buffered using 4.5 mM BAPTA [1,2-bis (o-aminophenoxy) ethane-N,N,N9,N9-tetraacetic acid obtained from Invitrogen (Carlsbad, CA); free $[Ca^{2+}] < 1 \mu M]$ or dibromo-BAPTA obtained from Molecular Probes (up to 2 mM; free [Ca2+] between 1 and 10 μ M).
-MgCl2 was obtained from BDH Chemicals (VWR, Radnor, PA), ATP was obtained from Sigma and calmodulin from two sources, Sigma- Aldrich (prepared from bovine testes) and Enzo Life Sciences (Farmingdale, NY; prepared from pig brain).
-Dantrolene and phenytoin (powder) were obtained from Sigma-Aldrich.
-They prepared as stock solutions in dimethylsulfoxide, which was obtained from MP Biomedicals.
+All solutions were pH buffered using 10 mM TES (N-tris [hydroxymethyl] methyl-2 aminoethanesulfonic acid) and titrated to pH 7.4 using CsOH (ICN Biomedicals).
+Cytoplasmic recording solutions were buffered to a redox potential of -232 mV with glutathione disulfide (0.2 mM) and glutathione (4 mM), and luminal solutions were buffered to a redox potential of -180 mV with glutathione disulfide (3 mM) and glutathione (2 mM), which were both obtained from MP Biomedicals (Irvine, CA).
+A Ca2+ electrode (Radiometer, Brea, CA) was used to determine the purity of Ca2+ buffers and Ca2+ stock solutions as well as free [Ca2+] > 100 nM.
+Free Ca2+ was titrated with CaCl2 and buffered using 4.5 mM BAPTA [1,2-bis (o-aminophenoxy) ethane-N,N,N9,N9-tetraacetic acid obtained from Invitrogen (Carlsbad, CA); free $[Ca^{2+}] < 1 \mu M$] or dibromo-BAPTA obtained from Molecular Probes (up to 2 mM; free [Ca2+] between 1 and 10 μM).
+MgCl2 was obtained from BDH Chemicals (VWR), ATP was obtained from Sigma, and calmodulin was from Sigma Aldrich (prepared from bovine testes) and Enzo Life Sciences (Farmingdale, NY; prepared from pig brain).
+Dantrolene and phenytoin (powder) were obtained from Sigma Aldrich.
+They were prepared as stock solutions in dimethylsulfoxide, which was obtained from MP Biomedicals.